open511/Open511API/index.md

 * [Reports](report.html): The report is the crowdsourcing feature of Open511.
 A road user can submit a report to notify the jurisdiction that something is ongoing (e.g an accident).
 Other clients can also retrieve reports submitted to a jurisdiction.

 **Support resources:**
-* [Region](region.html): Open511 contains the concept of region that can be attached to events.
-A region can be any location with a name: city, county, district, etc. It allows jurisdiction to provide additional location data without providing other geospatial data.
+* [Area](area.html): Open511 contains the concept of area that can be attached to events.
+An area can be any location with a name: city, county, district, etc. It allows jurisdiction to provide additional location data without providing other geospatial data.
 * [Jurisdiction geography](jurisdictiongeo.html): Contain the geographical boundaries of a jurisdiction.

 ## Status {#status}